 14. On January 17, 1927 Juliette Low died of breast cancer.
 She was buried in her scout uniform at the Laurel Grove Cemetery located in Savannah Georgia.
 Later that year the World Friendship fund was established in honor of Juliette Low to promote scouting through the world.
 Create breast cancer ribbons, donate to the gravesite restoration, participate in any related community service project pertaining cancer, such as cards for cancer patients, change 4 change etc. [Choose any Juliette Low patch.
 All the Juliette Series depict her timeline of life] Refer to the “Craft and Community Service” section of the Juliette Low kit

 15. Juliette Low attended Mesdemoiselles Charbonniers, a French finishing school in New York City when she turned 18.
 At school, she learned how to speak French, sit properly, dance, curtsy, and become a well mannered young lady.
-Learn a few words in French OR practice your manners for tea time or social gatherings.
+Learn a few words in French, learn more about New York, the scout headquarters, complete a winter activity, OR practice your manners for tea time or social gatherings.
 [Juliette Low Series 8 - Winter in New York City attending school] Refer to the “French Coloring Sheet” located in the Juliette Low kit

 17. Earn one of our limited edition Juliette Low patches by participating or hosting an event.
 Create a craft, make decorations, enjoy refreshments or invite another friend or group to celebrate Juliette Low’s birthday to your celebration.
 [Limited Edition patches available annually.]

-18. Daisy enjoyed creating crafts and giving to others.
-During the Victorian times valentines were decorated with lacy dollies, ribbons and scrap pictures.
+18. Daisy enjoyed creating crafts, hosting tea parties, and giving to others.
+During the Victorian times valentines and cards were decorated with lacy dollies, ribbons and scrap pictures.
 Common pictures that were used were angels, hearts, flowers, children, kittens, and cupids.
-Create a craft or activity representing Valentines Day.
-[Juliette Low Series #14- Valentines themed patch]
+Create a craft or complete any tea activity.
+[Juliette Low Series #14- Valentines/tea theme patch]

 19. Juliette Low enjoyed the outdoors.
 As a child Tybee Island was not that far away from her birthplace.
 Create a craft or activity that represents the summer, marine life, sea shell art, sand art, or learn more about the marine life or Tybee Island.
 [Juliette Low Series #12-on Tybee Island gathering seashells]